Marine cloud brightening: Basic principles

 Most clouds are quite reflective, redirecting incoming solar radiation back into space.
 Increasing clouds' albedo would increase the portion of incoming solar radiation that is reflected, in turn cooling the planet.
 Clouds consist of water droplets, and clouds with smaller droplets are more reflective (because of the Twomey effect).
 Cloud condensation nuclei are necessary for water droplet formation.
 The central idea underlying marine cloud brightening is to add aerosols to atmospheric locations where clouds form.
 These would then act as cloud condensation nuclei, increasing the cloud albedo.

-The marine environment has a deficit of cloud condensation nuclei due to lower levels of dust and pollution at sea, so marine cloud brightening would be more effective over the ocean than over land.
-In fact, marine cloud brightening on a small scale already occurs unintentionally due to the aerosols in ships' exhaust, leaving ship tracks.
+Marine cloud brightening on a small scale already occurs unintentionally due to the aerosols in ships' exhaust, leaving ship tracks.
+Changes to shipping regulations enacted by the United Nations' International Maritime Organization to reduce certain aerosols are hypothesized to be leading to reduced cloud cover and increased oceanic warming, providing additional support to the potential effectiveness of marine cloud brightening at modifying ocean temperature.
 Different cloud regimes are likely to have differing susceptibility to brightening strategies, with marine stratocumulus clouds (low, layered clouds over ocean regions) most sensitive to aerosol changes.
-These marine stratocumulus clouds are thus typically proposed as the suited target.
-They are common over the cooler regions of subtropical and midlatitude oceans, where their coverage can exceed 50% in the annual mean.
+These marine stratocumulus clouds are thus typically proposed as the target.
+They are common over the cooler regions of subtropical and midlatitude oceans, where their coverage can average over 50% over a year.
 The leading possible source of additional cloud condensation nuclei is salt from seawater, although there are others.

 Even though the importance of aerosols for the formation of clouds is, in general, well understood, many uncertainties remain.
-In fact, the latest IPCC report considers aerosol-cloud interactions as one of the current major challenges in climate modeling in general.
-In particular, the number of droplets does not increase proportionally when more aerosols are present and can even decrease.
-Extrapolating the effects of particles on clouds observed on the microphysical scale to the regional, climatically relevant scale, is not straightforward.
+The IPCC Fifth Assessment Report considers aerosol-cloud interactions as one of the current major challenges in climate modeling in general.
+In particular, the number of droplets does not increase proportionally when more aerosols are present, and can even decrease.
+Extrapolating the effects of particles on clouds observed on the microphysical scale to the regional, climatically relevant, scale is not straightforward.
+For example deployment in the South Pacific or South Atlantic could increase rainfall in western and central Africa but reduce it in southern Africa.